piratechetan/piratechetan/README.md

 - 🌱 I’m currently learning **React-Native**

-- 👨‍💻 All of my projects are available at [codelance.me](codelance.me)
+- 👨‍💻 All of my projects are available at [Codelance](https://codelance.me/)

 - 📫 How to reach me **cs10022000@gmail.com**